mythaxis/mythaxis.github.io/content/submissions.md

 - Use a single centred # to represent essential section breaks.
 - Use *italics* for italics, don’t underline.
 Smart (“curly”) punctuation is preferred, but consistency is preferred more.
 - If your manuscript includes any unusual formatting, please alert the editors when submitting and have a really good, story-related reason.

+## SOME NOTES ON ARTIFICIAL INTELLIGENCE

+***Mythaxis*** has both a simple and more complicated relationship with regard to the use of AI tools in fiction and publishing.

+- **Submissions**
+> **We are not interested in submissions featuring prose created by generative "artificial intelligence", algorithmic systems, large language models, or similar tools.**  The questionable provenance of AI-derived content, and the uncertain legality of claiming "authorship" of the output of AI-tools, means that knowingly signing a contract of sale for an AI-generated submission would be inappropriate.
+We hope that submitting authors will respect our position on this.

+- **Analytics**
+> **We use a number of data analytics tools to study statistics regarding the material that is submitted to us for consideration.** While these may fall under the label of "AI systems", they are not *generative tools*: they in no way harvest the actual content of other people's work, and are unable to output prose content derived from it.

+We fully recognise the importance of authorial ownership when it comes to an individual's rights.
+This is why we cannot accept AI-derived submissions, and why we ensure our analysis of material is not capable of materially benefiting from it, nor of producing any derivitive creative works.

+We hope that our activities will not dissuade authors from submitting, and are of course completely willing to remove authors from our data set should they request it.